 19. Mustard Seed

-The seed of the mustard plant (Brassica nigra) is a potent topical pain-reliever.
+The seed of the mustard plant (Brassica nigra) is a potent topical pain reliever.
 It’s classified as a rubefacient, which means it works by stimulating blood flow to whatever area it’s applied.
 This brings a sensation of warmth.

 Rubefacients are most effective for rheumatoid or autoimmune-related pain in the joints.
 The effects tend to worsen at first but quickly show signs of improvement about an hour later.

 The active ingredients in mustard are a group of over 50 compounds characterized as isothiocyanates.
-These compounds have been well-studied for their effects against both acute and chronic pain.
+These compounds have been well-studied for their effects on both acute and chronic pain.
 One study even found these compounds effective for persistent neuropathic pain from chemotherapy .

 21. White Willow Bark